apache/dolphinscheduler/docs/docs/en/architecture/cache.md

 ## Purpose

-Due to the large database read operations during the master-server scheduling process.
-Such as read tables like `tenant`, `user`, `processDefinition`, etc. Operations stress read pressure to the DB, and slow down the entire core scheduling process.
+Due to the large database read operations during the master-server scheduling workflow.
+Such as read tables like `tenant`, `user`, `processDefinition`, etc. Operations stress read pressure to the DB, and slow down the entire core scheduling workflow.

-By considering this part of the business data is a high-read and low-write scenario, a cache module is introduced to reduce the DB read pressure and speed up the core scheduling process.
+By considering this part of the business data is a high-read and low-write scenario, a cache module is introduced to reduce the DB read pressure and speed up the core scheduling workflow.

 ## Cache Settings